The Boy Must Live: Reviews

-IGN's Ramsey Isler gave the episode a good review, but called it "far from perfect".
+IGNs Ramsey Isler gave the episode a good review, but called it "far from perfect".
 Isler very much enjoyed the full return of Michael Cerveris as September/Donald, as well as getting answers to old mysteries such as the Observer kid from "Inner Child", but felt the answer was too clichéd.
 He also felt "the story lacks the energy level you might expect from a near-finale."
 He ultimately gave the episode a score of 7.2 out of 10.
 Noel Murray of The A.V.
 Club gave it a similar review, giving it a "B" grade.
 He called it "a very talky episode, and doesn't really balance its exposition-dump with quite enough action."
 He also said the episode "suggests that Fringe is going to push all-in with a 'power of love' resolution", but commented that, "it's hardly a radical departure for Fringe to consider technology in the context of humanity" and "it's been the whole dang point of the show: what makes us human, and whether technology or turns of circumstance can change the essence of who we are."